PUBG best weapons: a complete rundown of the guns in PUBG

 Sniper Rifles

 - AWM – A bolt-action sniper rifle that is found in air drops.
 It’s phenomenal for killing players in one shot to the head, even at the ridiculous range of beyond 500 metres.
-It does have a long duration between shots, but the bigger problem is the .300 ammunition that’s somewhat rare and unique to this gun.
+It does have a long duration between shots, but the bigger problem is the .300 ammunition that’s somewhat rare, only dropping in the crates with AWMs in them or found on enemy corpses.

 - M24 – Another bolt-action rifle, but this one spawns normally and is just a fair bit better than the Kar98K.
 It reloads via magazines rather than single bullets, and also has a higher muzzle velocity and damage capability.
 You should definitely prioritise this over the Kar98K.

-- Kar98K – The Kar98K is a bolt-action sniper rifle that fires 7.62mm rounds, and does the most damage of any non-crate weapon: it can kill anyone with a Level 2 helmet in a single head shot.
+- Kar98K – The Kar98K is a bolt-action sniper rifle that fires 7.62mm rounds, and it can kill anyone with a Level 2 helmet in a single head shot.
 As you’d expect from a bolt-action rifle, however, it’s got an incredibly slow firing rate.
 It’s okay, but vastly outclassed by the other sniper rifles other than the vintage rifle.

 - Winchester Model 1894 – Not a particularly good weapon in all honesty, given its vintage nature.
 It uses .45 ACP rounds that has few attachment options, but can fire at medium to long range.
 That said, it’s pretty good in the early game, but should be upgraded with a better rifle when possible.